AHAAAAAAA/MarkovTweet/README.md

 * python Markov_Tweet.py

-Essentially, this bot differs from the original in that it's designed to emulate existing Twitter users.
+Essentially, this bot differs from the original in that it's designed to emulate existing Twitter users effortlessly.
+No need to compile training data or multi-step procedures.
 Given the handle, it will autodump the last 3240 of that user in csv, remove retweets and convert it into a text file.
 It will then run the Markov Chain model on it and automatically tweet the result out to the account detailed in keys.py